Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/contract.md

 ## Define the constructor

-Finally, we will add a constructor, in which we will initiate the admin of the contract, to whom we will also grant the manager role declared before.
+Finally, we will add a constructor, in which we will initiate the admin of the contract, to whom we will also grant the manager role declared before, and we will also instantiate the NFT contract here and store its AccountId in our contract.

 ```rust
 impl Lending {